 At Wang Vision Institute, our skilled ophthalmologists perform YAG laser capsulotomies for patients experiencing blurred, cloudy vision several months or years after receiving cataract removal surgery.
-This nonsurgical treatment is performed at our Nashville, TN office by skilled ophthalmologists Drs.
-Ming Wang and Josh Frenkel.
+This nonsurgical treatment is performed at our Nashville, TN office by skilled ophthalmologist Dr. Ming Wang.
 If you had cataract surgery in the past and are now experiencing cloudy eyesight, don't hesitate to contact our premier facility and schedule your comprehensive eye examination.
 During your one on one, our highly trained eye surgeons will formulate a treatment plan to solve your vision issues and restore your clear sight.

 YAG capsulotomy is a fairly common outpatient procedure that is performed at our office.
 Ideal candidates for this innovative treatment are patients who have undergone cataract removal surgery in the past and are now having complications with blurred vision.
 Just like with other surgeries, it's recommended that patients be in good health before receiving YAG capsulotomy.
 To determine if this treatment is the best solution for your needs, our ophthalmologists will conduct a comprehensive assessment of your eye health.
 If your cataract surgery was successful with few or no issues, you will likely be approved for this surgery.
 You may be denied for a capsulotomy if you have certain preexisting conditions, such as:

 - Macular edema

 - A history of retinal tears or detachment